 Case study: A comparison of Arcis Sample Prep with 3 commercial DNA extraction kits Fothergill J and Hilliam Y, University of Liverpool (2015)

-The comparator kits all require instrumentation such as centrifugation and heating, the processing times range from 20 minutes to 4 hours.
-The Arcis DNA Sample Prep Kits require no instrumentation and take less than three minutes from start to finish.
+The Arcis Sample Prep kits were compared to market leading kits and evaluated for speed and yield.
+The Arcis DNA Sample Prep Kits required no instrumentation and took less than three minutes from start to finish.
+In contrast all the other kits required centrifugation or heating and frequently required a separate lysis step before the protocol.
+The processing times of the kits ranged from 20 minutes to 4 hours.
 The total DNA extracted from each kit was assessed using the Qubit System.
-The Promega kit yielded the most DNA however results were found to be highly variable.
-Large amounts of DNA was extracted from some of the isolates but this was not consistent.
-This is also the most labour intensive and time consuming kit.
-The Arcis kit was comparable to the Qiagen kit but DNA is obtained in 3 minutes compared to 60 minutes for the Qiagen system.
+The P kit yielded the most DNA, but was labour intensive and time consuming kit.
+The Arcis kit was comparable to the Q kit, however DNA was obtained in 3 minutes compared to 60 minutes for the Q system.

 A range of forensics-relevant samples were processed using the Arcis Sample Prep Kits.
 Total processing time for each sample was 3 minutes.
 A range of samples were tested including buccal swabs, hair follicles, and dried blood on card or swabbed from a surface.
 Strong amplification curves were generated for each sample tested.
 For whole blood, very strong signals were generated from as little as 0.2μl starting material.Download